Champagne Philipponnat - Réserve perpétuelle non dosé

 Wine rated (2025 guide) 92/100

-This dry, lively champagne has aromas of bread dough, grapefruit, berries, and nuts.
-It is elegant and medium-bodied, with fine bubbles and a pleasantly dry and lively finish.
+This dry, lively champagne offers aromas of bread dough, grapefruit, berries, and nuts.
+It is elegant and medium-bodied, with fine bubbles and a pleasantly dry, lively finish.
 66% Pinot Noir, 32% Chardonnay, and 2% Meunier.
-From the 2021 base vintage, with 56% reserve wines from a perpetual blend of wines started in 1946.
+Made from the 2021 base vintage, with 56% reserve wines from a perpetual blend of wines dating back to 1946.
 Zero dosage.
 Ready to drink now.

 Customer rating